New Grading Model Overview- Updated

 Attendance — 4 points

 Did you show up?
-Missing your meeting without using your one allowed reschedule means 0 points for the whole week.
+Missing your scheduled meeting without using your one allowed reschedule means 0 points for the whole section.

 [Clock]